 Once you get used to it, you will love that your house never gets really dirty and cleaning never becomes an overwhelming job!

 Do you have to stick to the schedule that I outlined?
 No!
 Try it for a little while and if you find that you would rather do laundry on Saturday and tidying before the week starts do that!
 If you need to change the day you do the bathrooms that’s fine!
 All our schedules are different.

 I would recommend that you put the bathrooms on a day that has a little more wiggle room because they are a slightly bigger project.
 I would also recommend you make it a goal to do all your laundry and fold it on the same day so it’s done and not hanging over your head.

-Whatever you do, make your daily house cleaning schedule work for you and enjoy a clean and tidy home!
+Whatever you do, make your daily house cleaning schedule work for you.
+Enjoy a clean and tidy home!

 Your Daily House Cleaning Schedule Will Be Easier With Less Clutter!

 As a professional cleaning lady for the last 16 years, I have found that it always takes about the same amount to clean a pretty dirty house as a pretty clean house but one thing does make a difference.
 The more clutter there is to move around the longer it takes to clean.

-If you need help decluttering your home I’ve got the solution for you!
+If you need tips on how to declutter your home I’ve got the solution for you!
 I designed the Fearless decluttering E-Book and Printable Pages to take you through a 3 step decluttering process that will help you avoid overwhelm while you declutter your home.
 You will build your decluttering muscles slowly so that you never get rid of anything before you are ready but you end up with a beautiful, functional home.
-To learn more about the Fearless Decluttering E-Book click here!